 “Yes,” Rachel said bluntly.

 “I sense a ‘but’ coming,” Hoshi replied as she raised her left hand and put her index finger up.
-“Why do I feel like that’s not going to be easy?”
+“Why do I feel like it’s not going to be easy?”

 “Because it’s not going to be.”
 Rachel looked at Hoshi.
-“We are going to have to shut down each affected system and reload each by hand from the protected backup archive modules that are stored in the captain’s office vault.”
+“We’re going to have to shut down each affected system and reload each by hand from the protected backup archive modules that are stored in the captain’s vault in her quarters.”

 “The better part of what time we have left.”